-- 1 Modify the policies attached to your VMs and the VM template from which they were created. - 2 Remediate the existing VMs previously created from the VM template.
-This brings them into compliance with the updated policies. - All VMs previously deployed from the VM template immediately become noncompliant and require remediation to be brought back into compliance. - 3 Deploy new VMs from the updated VM template. - 4 Scan and remediate the new VMs to bring them into compliance with the updated policies. - All new VMs deployed from the updated VM template immediately require a compliance scan and remediation, because the baseline VM template does not contain the new additions to the policies.
+- 1. Modify the policies attached to your VMs and the VM template from which they were created. - 2.
+Remediate the existing VMs previously created from the VM template.
+This brings them into compliance with the updated policies. - All VMs previously deployed from the VM template immediately become noncompliant and require remediation to be brought back into compliance.